-Northern Ireland is celebrating the 10th anniversary of the ban on smoking in enclosed public spaces and workplaces on April 30.
+Northern Ireland celebrated the 10th anniversary of the ban on smoking in enclosed public spaces and workplaces on April 30, 2017.

 Leading local charity Cancer Focus Northern Ireland said that the smoking ban was one of the most important steps towards a healthier population in the last decade.